George Godfrey (boxer, born 1897): Carnera fight

+Many observers considered the 1930 Carnera fight to be fixed.
+According to boxing historian Herbert Goldman (managing editor of The Ring 1978-1987), Carnera was "very much mob controlled."
+Godfrey was disqualified for an intentional low blow in the fifth round when he was clearly getting the better of Carnera.
+In the aftermath, Godfrey lost his boxing license and half his purse, Carnera was cleared.
+Godfrey was the 4th boxer that year to lose his license after fighting Carnera.
+The suspension would last 2 years.
+Godfrey's suspension by the National Boxing Association, which represented 13 states, forced Godfrey out of the biggest venues in the United States.
+Resulting in him touring the world.
+The suspension included Godfrey's manager, Jimmy Dougherty, as well as every fighter represented by Dougherty.

 IBU title

 Godfrey would go to Europe later in his career and win the International Boxing Union World Heavyweight title.
 In late 1934, the IBU had ordered world champion Max Baer to defend his title against the reigning European champion, Pierre Charles of Belgium.
 When Baer instead opted to fight James J. Braddock, they withdrew recognition of him as champion.

 Subsequently, the IBU matched Charles with Godfrey for their version of the title with the fight taking place in Brussels, Belgium on October 2, 1935.
-Godfrey won a fifteen round decision on points, but did not press any claim to the championship and it was inactive for the next two years.
+Godfrey won a fifteen-round decision on points, but did not press any claim to the championship and it was inactive for the next two years.
 The IBU then recognized Baer's successor Braddock, as champion.

-Death and honors
+Death and honours

 Godfrey died on August 13, 1947, in his home and was found a week later, aged 50.
 His funeral was attended by many boxers, including former heavyweight champion Jack Dempsey, former light heavyweight champion Jack Root, former middleweight champion Gorilla Jones, and others included footballer Dick Donald and boxing manager Mike McNulty.

 In 2003, Godfrey was named to the Ring magazine's list of 100 greatest punchers of all time.

 In 2007, he was elected into the International Boxing Hall of Fame.

 Godfrey had a brief career in movies making five motion pictures from 1926 to 1937.
 His most famous role was as the cook in Paramount Pictures's 1926 Old Ironsides.
 His final role was as himself in MGM's Big City which starred Spencer Tracy.